azharnian/igsattendance/README.md

 ### Prerequisites

-List any software or dependencies that you need to install before you can run this web application.
+List of dependencies that you will need to install before you can run this web application.

 - Python (version 3.10 or latest) using DOCKER Image
 - Other dependencies (requirements.txt) using DOCKER Image